2hog/docker-training/_presentations/kubernetes-health/presentation.md

 # Limiting memory

-* Memory is limited by the OS, being killed if the container exceeds it
+* Memory is limited by the OS, which kills the container if it exceeds it
 * Memory is measured in bytes

 ---